Returnable Containers

 The consumer consumes the beverage and leaves the used and empty container at the specified beverage retailer's establishment.
 The consumer has not collected a refund from the specified beverage retailer for the returnable container.

-The specified beverage retailer does not pay, and is not deemed to have paid, GST in respect of the used and empty returnable container.
+The specified beverage retailer does not pay, and is not deemed to have paid, the GST in respect of the used and empty returnable container.

 Transaction 5 – Supply of 100 used and empty returnable containers from specified beverage retailer to depot